Workers’ Compensation Insurance in West Virginia

 What are the penalties for not having workers’ comp in West Virginia?

-If a business fails to provide records of information about workers’ compensation coverage in West Virginia, it can be fined $500 or more on the first offense and up to $25,000 for subsequent offenses.
+If a business fails to provide records of information about workers’ compensation insurance coverage in West Virginia, it can be fined $500 or more on the first offense and up to $25,000 for subsequent offenses.

 A repeat offender could be subject to imprisonment for up to two years.